jhirner/socal-greenspace/README.md

 * A series of Jupyter notebooks in which the data is wrangled, cleaned, and analyzed:

-    * Socioeconomic and demographic data were obtained at the census tract level from the US Census Bureau's [2020 American Community Survery five-year estimates](https://www.census.gov/programs-surveys/acs/news/data-releases/2020/release-schedule.html).
+    * Socioeconomic and demographic data were obtained at the census tract level from the US Census Bureau's [2020 American Community Survey five-year estimates](https://www.census.gov/programs-surveys/acs/news/data-releases/2020/release-schedule.html).
 Basic data wrangling & cleaning are shown in `1-census-data-cleaning.ipynb`.

-    * Satellite imagery data ([MODIS/Aqua 16-day averged images, 250 meter resolution](https://lpdaac.usgs.gov/products/myd13q1v061/)) were used to determine amount of vegetation in 250 m<sup>2</sup> pixels in the two counties.
+    * Satellite imagery data ([MODIS/Aqua 16-day averaged images, 250 meter resolution](https://lpdaac.usgs.gov/products/myd13q1v061/)) were used to determine amount of vegetation in 250 m<sup>2</sup> pixels in the two counties.
 Vegetation was quantified as the Normalized Difference Vegetation Index, or *NDVI*.
 Using [geographic boundaries](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.2020.html) provided by the Census Bureau, an average vegetation index was calculated for each census tract.(See `2-tract-vegetation.ipynb`).

     * Potential correlations are explored, quantified, and plotted in `3-join-and-visualize.ipynb`.
 Principal component analysis & additional visualization are shown in `4-dimensionality-reduction.ipynb`.